dhatm/LIME_basics/README.md

 ## notebooks
 1. explain_my_xception.ipynb -- loads a very light-weight mini-xception (not to be confused with inception) network I made to classify cat vs dog.

-2. explain_inception.ipynb -- loads an inception network and explains its classifications.
+2. explain_inception.ipynb -- loads an inception network from keras and explains its classifications.

-3. explain_resnet50.ipynb -- loads a resnet50 network and explains its classifications.
+3. explain_resnet50.ipynb -- loads a resnet50 network from keras and explains its classifications.